public-key-cryptography/public-key-editor/README.md

 	/usr/jdk/jdk-18/bin/jar -u -f Editor.jar -m temp.txt;
 	rm -r -f TempDirectory; rm temp.txt;

+	that can be copied and pasted into the terminal.

-	which creates the jar file by creating and then deleting a temporary directory for the compiled code or class files, and by creating and deleting a temporary manifest file.
+	This command creates the jar file by creating and then deleting a temporary directory for the compiled code or class files, and by creating and deleting a temporary manifest file.

+	The five command lines are printed using newline chars for readability (and to keep the horizontal scroll bar from expanding), but you could delete the four newline chars and four tab chars in the terminal and replace them with single space chars before executing the command to make it easier to scroll through the command history using the up and down arrow keys.

 	(It doesn't matter if you run this command more than once because it just re-creates the jar file, but the new jar file may not have the same hash value as the previous jar file because it may include a time stamp.)

 	Then the jar file can be run using the command